 An instruction regarding judicial notice should be given at the time notice is taken.
 In a civil case, the Federal Rules of Evidence permit the judge to determine that a fact is sufficiently undisputed to be judicially noticed and requires that the jury be instructed that it is required to accept that fact.
 Fed.
 R. Evid.
 201(f).
 In a criminal case, however, the court must instruct the jury that it may or may not accept the noticed fact as conclusive.
 Id.; see United States v.

 Chapel, 41 F.3d 1338, 1342 (9th Cir.
-1994) (in a criminal case, “the trial court must instruct ‘the jury that it may, but is not required to, accept as conclusive any fact judicially noticed’”); NINTH CIRCUIT MODEL CRIMINAL JURY INSTRUCTION 2.5 (2010) (Judicial Notice).
+1994) (in a criminal case, “the trial court must instruct ‘the jury that it may, but is not required to, accept as conclusive any fact judicially noticed’” (citing Fed.
+R. Evid.
+201(g))); NINTH CIRCUIT MODEL CRIMINAL JURY INSTRUCTION 2.5 (2010) (Judicial

+Notice).

+Revised March 2025

 2.4 Deposition in Lieu of Live Testimony